dadkakdead/MyBoss/README.md

 And more:
 - Manual mode to create organizational charts of custom design
 - Customizable design, requiring no coding
-- Clickable elements — just click employee's card and **MyBoss** will automatically detect the name of employee
+- Clickable elements — **MyBoss** automatically detects the name of employee once you click on his/her card

 Extended [product demo] is available on Youtube.